palaa159/Docs/tutorials/01-GettingStarted.md

 ### 4. Launch the GUI and adjust your channel settings

-1. If your OpenBCI GUI is not already running, relaunch it and configure the DATA SOURCE mode to LIVE (from OpenBCI).
+a) If your OpenBCI GUI is not already running, relaunch it and configure the DATA SOURCE mode to LIVE (from OpenBCI).
 Refer to **section IV** of this guide for more information on this process.
 Since we are only using 3 channels, set the channel count to 8, even if you have a daisy system.
 Nothing will go wrong if you start the system with 16 channels, except the EEG DATA montage will be unnecessarily cluttered.

-2. Once you have pressed START SYSTEM and the GUI has connected to your OpenBCI device, exit the SYSTEM CONTROL PANEL and start the live data stream.
+b) Once you have pressed START SYSTEM and the GUI has connected to your OpenBCI device, exit the SYSTEM CONTROL PANEL and start the live data stream.
 You should see live data from your body (and the unattached channels) streaming into the EEG DATA montage on the left side of the GUI.

 ![Power Down](../assets/images/powerDown.JPG)

-3. Now we are going to power down the channels we aren't using.
+c) Now we are going to power down the channels we aren't using.
 Do this by clicking the channel number buttons outside of the left side of the EEG DATA montage.
 We are only using channels 2, 4, and 7, so power down every other channel.
 Don't bother with the smaller dark grey squares to the right of the buttons with numbers; they are used for impedance measuring, but we won't go into that now.
 You can also power down the channels with keyboard shortcuts (1-8).
 Power them back up with [SHIFT] + 1-8.
 If you are working with a daisy module, channels 9-16 can be powered down with q, w, e, r, t, y, u, i, respectively.
 You can power those channels back up with [SHIFT] + the same key.

 ![Signals At Start](../assets/images/signalsAtStart.png)

-4. Now that you have powered down channels 1, 3, 5, 6, and 8, your EEG DATA montage should look similar to the screenshot on the right (after you relax and let the system settle).
+d) Now that you have powered down channels 1, 3, 5, 6, and 8, your EEG DATA montage should look similar to the screenshot on the right (after you relax and let the system settle).

 ![Adjust Channel Settings](../assets/images/adjustChannelSettings.png)

-5. Now it's time to optimize your OpenBCI board's channel settings for this setup.
+e) Now it's time to optimize your OpenBCI board's channel settings for this setup.
 Click the CHAN SET tab to the right of the EEG DATA tab, and an array of buttons should appear of the EEG DATA montage.
 These buttons indicate the current settings of the ADS1299 registers on your OpenBCI board.
 For more information on these settings, refer to pages 39-47 of the [ADS1299 datasheet](http://www.ti.com/lit/ds/symlink/ads1299.pdf).

 We have simplified the interface through the OpenBCI firmware and OpenBCI GUI to allow easy, real-time interaction with these registers.
 For more information on this, please refer to our doc page regarding the ADS1299 interface.